eb47780/micro-blue-orange/docker/README.md

 - To connect to database user docker command.

 ```
-docker exec -it micro-blue-orange-database psql -U admin -W database
+docker exec -it micro-blue-orange-database psql -U admin -W <database_name>
 ```

 # Docker Script Summary

 * docker/build: This script builds the Docker containers specified for this app, and logs the screen output for these operations.
 After you use "git clone" to download this repository, run the docker/build script to start the setup process.
-* docker/server: Use this script to run this app in the Rails server.
+* docker/server: Use this script to run this app.
 This script executes the "docker-compose up" command and logs the results.
 If all goes well, you will be able to view the services on port 8001, 8002, 8003, 8004.